Psychology Major, B.S.

 Electives

-Select additional courses from the above elective categories or from the following courses:10
+Select 10 additional credits from the above categories and/or from the following:10

 Careers in Counseling and Human Services